 Chainsaw is one of the most helpful tools for any gardener.
-It will assist you when cutting woods, keeping your backyard clean and, practicing this passion for any arborist.
-Well, you may think, what is the news in it?
+It will assist you when cutting woods, keeping your backyard clean and support you passion as an arborist.
+Well, you may think, what’s new about it?
 Good point!
 Actually, there are multiple types of chainsaws.
-Let us admit it, for any of us is difficult to just pick and buy one.
+Let’s admit it, it is difficult for anyone to just pick and buy one.

 - Also how to measure the chainsaw chain length, bar length, etc.

 Therefore, were we, at the first time experiencing that?
 As a relatively new chainsaw user, we were not aware of how to measure chainsaw chain length, chainsaw bar length or even read a chainsaw chain size guide.
 With time, we learned the best practices, and now we are ready to share our little secrets with you.
 The first we would suggest to you is refer to the manual that comes with the chainsaw the moment you bought it.

 It will show you specific details like the bar, the pitch, the driver link and, gauge.
 These elements are more than important because they will lead you to a proper replacement of your chain.
 It might be difficult to measure the chainsaw chain if you do not know the required details on a chainsaw.

 Thus, we will describe how to measure the chainsaw chain regarding its bar length, guide size and, some useful tips when using a chainsaw.
 Below you will find the necessary explanation on certain aspects of the chainsaw that will guide you to determine the length of your chainsaw chain.

 Chain Measurements and How to Measure Them